• Lineup

 azu_tiwaline_pics_fifth_06_bachir-tayachi

 Azu Tiwaline is a Tunisian artist weaving Saharan rhythms, dub’s spatial depth, and techno’s kinetic drive into spellbinding sound worlds.
 Rooted in her heritage and the freeing spirit of soundsystem psychedelia, her music transforms inner realms into ecstatic dance and meditative connection.
-With acclaimed releases on IOT Records and Livity Sound, and appearances at Dimensions, Freerotation, and Unsound, she has become a singular force in contemporary electronic music—crafting immersive, rhythmic universes that celebrate nature, transcendence, and the beauty of human connection.

 • Burna